 - ‘Blue Spires’ (thought to be a hybrid of P. atriplicifolia and Perovskia abrotanoidesP. abrotanoides with stunning deep blue flowers.
 A winner of the Royal Horticultural Society’s Award of Garden Merit, ‘Blue Spires’ is sterile so there is no concern about re-seeding.
 A robust grower to 4 ft. in height, it is hardy to USDA zone 4.

--‘Lacey Blue’ is a true dwarf variety that will stay under 18” in height and provides nice compact spikes of smoky blue flowers.
-‘Lacey Blue’ is ideal for smaller gardens.
+- ‘Lacy Blue’ is a true dwarf variety that will stay under 18” in height and provides nice compact spikes of smoky blue flowers.
+‘Lacy Blue’ is ideal for smaller gardens.

 © All articles are copyrighted by High Country Gardens.
 Republishing an entire High Country Gardens blog post or article is prohibited without written permission.
 Please feel free to share a short excerpt with a link back to the article on social media websites, such as Facebook and Pinterest.